False Cypress Care

 Planting False Cypress

-False cypress will grow best in full sun, sited in moist yet well-drained soil with a pH of 6-7.
-Dig a space as deep as the root ball and twice as wide, allowing full space from neighbors and structures for the plant to reach its mature width.
-Create a hollow or moat around the dripline of the plant to retain water in the first seasons.
+False cypress will grow best in full sun and in moist yet well-drained soil with a pH of 6-7.
+Dig a space as deep as the root ball and twice as wide, allowing enough space from neighboring plants and structures for the plant to reach its mature width.
+Create a hollow or moat around the dripline of the plant to retain water in the first few seasons.
 An organic mulch will help retain water.

 Watering False Cypress

 Best growth and flowering results from even watering.
 Once the roots are established, after the first two growing seasons, some drought and heat can be tolerated.
-At planting, it is helpful to add moisture by digging a small moat circling the plant at the edge of its silhouette.
-You’ll want to water deeply once or twice per week during those first years.
-During heat spells, water more.
-Containers will need watering more often, perhaps daily in very hot or dry weather.
-A mulch is beneficial to retain moisture.
+At planting, it is helpful to add a layer of mulch to slow evaporation.

 Fertilizing False Cypress

-False Cypress benefit from a slow-release fertilizer in early spring.
-Look for a type made for woody plants rather than annuals.
-Amend soil as needed with dressing of compost and organic amendments in fall.
+False Cypress benefits from a slow-release fertilizer in early spring.
+Look for a product formulated for woody plants rather than annuals.
+Add a side dressing of compost in fall to improve soil structure.

 Pruning False Cypress

-If you want to create a hedge or prune up as a standard, start pruning when young.
-Chamaecyparis will not regenerate new growth from cuts on old wood, so pruning old wood results in bare patches.
-All plants will appreciate it if you remove diseased or broken branches in midwinter.
+If you would like to use the false cypress in a hedge, start pruning when young.
+Avoid cutting into old wood as Chamaecyparis will not regenerate new growth from these cuts.
+Remove diseased or broken branches in midwinter to maintain the shrub's health.
 For hedges, cut back twice annually in early fall and late winter before new growth begins.

 false-cypress-foliage-close-up.jpg